Vgr255/Bootleg/README.md

 You can make a temporary `cfg.py` file, with any setting present in `tools/variables.py` and/or `config.py`.
 The settings present in `cfg.py` will override any other.

+### Automatic updating

+If Auto-Update is enabled in the config, Bootleg will attempt, everytime it's ran, to check for updates and prompt the user to download it.
+Right now it only works if the project was cloned directly from the repository, but I intend to make it work under any circumstances.

 ### Adding new translations

 Bootleg is designed to be used completely in English.
 However, there is a built-in translation feature.
 Due to the extremely large amount of text involved in Bootleg, translating every single line is a long and tedious work.